Kietyo/KorgeMultiplayerDemo/README.md

 _Note: This is at your own risk because I got it working for myself, but it took a lot of debugging and I didn't record how I got gcloud setup._

-1. Build gamelogic code so that the code is accessible via mavenLocal().
-In Intellij's Gradle menu, run `publishToMavenLocal`.
-2. You may need to modify `Server/build.gradle.kts` with your gcloud project names first.
+1. You may need to modify `Server/build.gradle.kts` with your gcloud project names first.
-3. Run `Server -> Tasks -> jib -> jibDockerBuild`
+2. Run `KorgeMultiplayer -> Tasks -> jib -> jibDockerBuild`
-4. If you've setup your gcloud correctly, the image should be available in the `Container Registry`.
+3. If you've setup your gcloud correctly, the image should be available in the `Container Registry`.
 You can deploy it by using the gcloud GUI.
-5. Update the websocket settings in the Korge client to point to the URL of your server.
+4. Update the websocket settings in the Korge client to point to the URL of your server.
 Follow documentation in the korge client main code for how to setup the connection.

 ## Resources used for learning